Mobile Device Policy

 Where any section, subsection, sentence, clause, or phrase of this policy is found to conflict with any federal, state, or local law, the terms of such laws or rules shall prevail.

-- Must travel from their assigned work-site on university business for a significant part of their normal workday, or are otherwise inaccessible through a landline phone due to the nature of their regular work
+- Must travel from their assigned work-site on university business for a significant part of their normal workday, or are otherwise inaccessible through a landline phone due to the nature of their regular work.

-- Must frequently communicate with others on university business while away from their assigned work-site
+- Must frequently communicate with others on university business while away from their assigned work-site.

-- Must be accessible at all times
+- Must be accessible at all times.

-- Must obtain written approval of the authorized approver of their department account against which charges will be applied
+- Must obtain written approval of the authorized approver of their department account against which charges will be applied.

-- Must obtain written approval of the division vice president
+- Must obtain written approval of the division vice president or above.

 Cost and Ownership